-We learn the rules of grammar subconsciously when we learn to speak and write.
-We even seem to be born with some kind of basic grammatical structuring which is a part of the way the mind works.
+We learn the rules of grammar subconsciously as we learn to speak and write.
+It's been postulated that humans must be born with some kind of basic grammatical structuring which is a part of the way the mind works.
 The theorists Chomsky and Pinker call this 'deep grammar'.

 Our knowledge and use of grammar becomes further refined as we develop as sophisticated speakers and writers.

-Some of the more complex aspects of grammar (i.e. sentence construction) need to be consciously learned, often at school.
+Some of the more complex aspects of grammar cannot be picked up casually - they need to be taught and consciously learned at school.

 Language users rarely need to consider their use of grammar except in a few very unusual or formal situations when we might be especially sensitive to making an error.
-Studies show that culture brings some women in particular to want to over-correct their grammar ('hyper-correction'), over-extending the rules and using, paradoxically, non-standard grammar accidentally.
+Studies show that culture brings some women in particular to want to over-correct their grammar ('hyper-correction'), over-extending the rules and using, paradoxically, non-standard grammar.
 An example is the often heard, "Our thanks to you all from my brother and I on this splendid occasion".
-Do you know what the grammar should be? ("Our thanks to you all from my brother and me on this splendid occasion").
+Do you know what the standard grammar would be? ("Our thanks to you all from my brother and me on this splendid occasion").

-As a student of language, when you analyse and discuss key points of grammar in a text's sentences, as with all other analytical techniques, your aim is to make worthwhile comments, not run of the mill boring comments!
+As a student of language, when you analyse and discuss key points of grammar in a text's sentences, as with all other analytical techniques, your aim is to make worthwhile comments, avoiding all self-evident stuff!
 This means considering how the grammar has been chosen in the light of the four basic linguistic aspects: genre, context, audience and purpose.